Calgary Highlanders: Post War

 The Calgary Highlanders continued to train infantry soldiers in the late 1940s and into the 1950s.
-In the 1960s, as nuclear détente between the United States and the Soviet Union mounted, Militia units in Canada moved away from warfighting roles into national disaster training, a role not very well liked.
+In the 1960s, as nuclear tensions mounted between the United States and the Soviet Union, Militia units in Canada moved away from warfighting roles into national disaster training, a role not very well liked.
 By the 1970s, the Militia had once again focussed its training activities on war fighting.

 In the 1980s, the regiment trained as mechanized infantry using the Grizzly Infantry Fighting Vehicle.
 Militiamen and even army cadets were routinely flown to NATO exercises in Germany, Norway and Alaska to participate in realistic training, as the perceived threat of Warsaw Pact military aggression was felt to be high.
 After the fall of the Berlin Wall and the end of the Cold War, the emphasis on training throughout Force Mobile Command moved away from large-scale armoured formations fighting Soviet tank formations in central Europe.
 The Grizzlies were withdrawn by the mid-1990s and the regiment resumed training in a light infantry role.

 Most significantly, The Calgary Highlanders have contributed hundreds of soldiers to peacekeeping missions in the years since 1945, including peacekeeping, peace enforcing, and observation missions in Cambodia, the Persian Gulf, the Middle East, the former Yugoslavia, and Sudan.
 Recently, they have contributed soldiers to the Canadian mission in Afghanistan, including the deployment in early 2008 of 55 soldiers.